duongchituan/Sales-And-Market-Expansion-Analysis-PowerBI-For-A-Global-Superstore/README.md

 ✔️ Profit Margin Decline in 2014:
 Despite a strong revenue increase (+24% vs. 2013), the company experienced a slight drop in overall profit margin (from 11.97% to 11.51%) due to rising operational costs.

-✔️ Higher Usage of Expensive Shipping Modes:
+✔️ Shift Toward Costly Shipping Methods:
-Orders shipped via First Class rose by +33% (from 2.4K to 3.2K) and Same Day by +25% (from 0.8K to 1.0K), particularly within the Office Supplies category—putting downward pressure on profitability.
+There was an increase in order volume using high-cost shipping methods, especially First Class (+33%) and Same Day (+25%), which led to faster growth in shipping expenses than in gross profit.

 ✔️ Suboptimal Product Mix Impacting Margins:
 The surge in Office Supplies orders—typically low-margin products—combined with costly shipping methods, contributed to the margin decline.